Polarised random k-SAT: Proof of

-The proof consists of three inequalities, and chaining these inequalities together gives the desired result.
-First, we will employ the Russo-Margulis formula with ${X=\mathbf{1}_{\Phi_m\in \SAT}}$ to upper bound $P'_{m}$. \begin{lemma} Let $S$ be the (random) number of spine variables of the formula $\Phi_{m-1}$, and let ${M:=\E[S^k|\Phi_{m-1}\in \SAT]}$.
-Then for all large $n$ and any $b\in[0,\frac{1}{2}]$, $P_m'(b) \leq 2k^3 P_{m-1}(b) mn^{-k} M^{\frac{k-1}{k}}$. \end{lemma} Then, we will use a similar argument to lower bound the difference $|P_m-P_{m-1}|$, again in terms of $M$. \begin{lemma} There is a constant $c_1=c_1(k)$ such that for any $b\in[0,\frac{1}{2}]$ and $n>c_1$, $M \leq cn^{k} \cdot|P_m-P_{m-1}|/P_{m-1}+c$. \end{lemma} The third inequality, which upper bounds $|P_m-P_{m-1}|$, is a result due to Wilson~\cite{bystandervariables}.
+The third inequality, which upper bounds $|P_m-P_{m-1}|$, is a result due to Wilson~\cite{bystandervariables}.
 They proved a lower bound on the width of the phase transition for family of random constraint satisfaction problems, including $k$-SAT.
 Crucially, this bound does not depend on the signs of variables in the random $k$-SAT formula, but only on its induced hypergraph structure.
-The following proposition is a corollary of~\cite[Theorem 1]{bystandervariables}.
-(See~\cite[Corollary 4]{bystandervariables} for more details.
-We are using their result in the form it's stated in the last inequality of the proof of their Theorem 1.\footnote{The quantity $\eps$ in that inequality is shown to be $o(1)$ in their Lemma 3, but the proof works without modification for any $\eps\gg n^{-1}$.
-In particular, letting $\eps:=n^{-1/2}$ gives our stated result.}) \begin{thm}(Wilson~\cite{bystandervariables}) Assume that there exist $\alpha, \alpha',\beta,N$ such that for all $n>N$ and $b\in[0,\frac{1}{2}]$, the formula $\Phi_m(n,k,\frac{1}{2}-b)$ is satisfiable with probability at least $ 1-\beta n^{-1}$ if $m<\alpha n$, and satisfiable with probability at most $ \beta n^{-1}$ if $m>\alpha' n$.
+The following proposition is a corollary of~\cite[Theorem 1]{bystandervariables}, see their Corollary 4 for more details.
+We are using their result as it's stated in the last inequality of the proof of their Theorem 1.\footnote{The quantity $\eps$ in that inequality is shown to be $o(1)$ in their Lemma 3, but the proof works without modification for any $\eps\gg n^{-1}$.
+In particular, letting $\eps:=n^{-1/2}$ gives our stated result.} \begin{thm}(Wilson~\cite{bystandervariables}) Assume that there exist $\alpha, \alpha',\beta,N$ such that for all $n>N$ and $b\in[0,\frac{1}{2}]$, the formula $\Phi_m(n,k,\frac{1}{2}-b)$ is satisfiable with probability at least $ 1-\beta n^{-1}$ if $m<\alpha n$, and satisfiable with probability at most $ \beta n^{-1}$ if $m>\alpha' n$.

 Then there exists a constant $c_2>0$ such that for all $n>c_2$, all $m_1, m_2$ such that ${\alpha < m_i/n < \alpha'}$, and all $b\in[0,\frac{1}{2}]$,